 If any of these risks or uncertainties occur, we may not realize the anticipated benefit of any acquisition or strategic transaction.
-For example, Aduro Biotech Europe's B-select antibody platform may fail to identify product candidates that are safe and effective, or at all.
+For example, our acquisition of Aduro Biotech Europe may not result in any product candidates that are safe and effective, or approved for sale.
 Additionally, foreign acquisitions, including our acquisition of Aduro Biotech Europe, are subject to additional risks, including those related to integration of operations across different cultures and languages, currency risks, potentially adverse tax consequences of overseas operations and the particular economic, political and regulatory risks associated with specific countries.